SupianIDz/MyAwesomeApp/assets/README.md

 ## Source

-All operating system icons in this folder are sourced from [Iconscout](https://iconscout.com/free-icon-pack/logos-brands-2) and use a free license with attribution.
+All icons in this folder are sourced from [Iconscout](https://iconscout.com/free-icon-pack/logos-brands-2) and use a free license with attribution.

 ## Copyright